mitmedialab/lcl/README.md

 # Learning Creative Learning

 This repository generates the official website for Learning Creative Learning (LCL).
-<br> You can visit the site here > http://lcl.media.mit.edu
+<br> You can visit the site at > http://lcl.media.mit.edu